 Youth and young adults have the power to reject tobacco. truth® is our national tobacco prevention counter-marketing campaign that speaks to youth and young adults on their terms, through the channels they understand and trust. truth delivers the facts about the health effects and social consequences of tobacco and the marketing tactics of the tobacco industry so that youth and young adults can make informed decisions and influence others to do the same.

 Effective tobacco control policies and practices must be grounded in evidence.
-Our Schroeder Institute for Tobacco Research and Policy Studies, together with our Evaluation Science and Research team, uses rigorous science to identify the most effective means to minimize the harms of tobacco use, measure the effectiveness of interventions and identify best practices for tobacco control.
+Our Truth Initiative Schroeder Institute uses rigorous science to identify the most effective means to minimize the harms of tobacco use, measure the effectiveness of interventions and identify best practices for tobacco control.
 We share findings with decision-makers at all levels so the programs and policies they build will prevent youth and young adults from using tobacco and help current tobacco users quit.

 To achieve a generation free of tobacco, we empower individuals, coalitions and organizations to take action in their communities.
 We inspire and train future leaders to help us counter tobacco’s influence, especially within communities of color and low-income populations.
 These community partners and emerging leaders help us give everyone in the U.S. the chance for a tobacco-free life.